i05nagai/memorandum/language/english_speaking.md

         * make follow-up calls to these contacst in the hopse of generating additional publicity
     * in the following sections of this chapter,
 * rate
+    * The Big Bang Theory started off slowly in the ratings
     * at any rate
         * more exactly or clearly
             * I don't think they liked my idea -- at any rate, they weren't very enthusiastic